nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 2. Edit patient

     - *Prerequisite: There is no patient in the list.*

-    1. **Test case:** `edit patient S9876543F /p99112233`
+    1. **Test case:** `edit patient S9876543F /p 99112233`  --patient record not found?
     Expected: An error message will be shown indicating that the patient is not found in the list.

     - *Prerequisite: There is a patient in the list with NRIC number S1234567F.*

     1. **Test case:** `edit patient S1234567F /rm Referred to National Centre for Infectious Diseases`
     Expected: The remarks for patient with NRIC `S1234567F` will be edited.

     1. **Test case:** `edit patient S1234567F /p 911`
     Expected: An error message will be shown indicating that the phone number is invalid.

     1. **Test case:** `edit patient S1234567F /ic S9876543F`
     Expected: An error message will be shown, telling the user to read more about the edit patient command.

-    1. **Test case:** `edit patient S123F /a Peanuts`
+    1. **Test case:** `edit patient S123F /a Peanuts`  --patient record not found?
     Expected: An error message will be shown indicating that the NRIC is invalid.

     1. **Test case:** `edit patient S1234567F`
     Expected: An error message will be shown indicating that the command is incomplete.

     1. **Test case:** `edit patient`
-    Expected: An error message will be shown indicating that the command is incomplete.
+    Expected: An error message will be shown indicating that the necessary fields are missing.

-    1. **Test case:** `edit patient S1234567G`
+    1. **Test case:** `edit patient S1234567G /p 91857432`  --pr not found
-    Expected: An error message will be shown indicating that the patient is not found in the list.
+    Expected: An error message will be shown indicating that the patient does not exists in list.

     <table>
       <col width="20">